kikrishn/Blog/_posts/2020-10-11-algebraic-misconceptions-1.md

   - groups
 ---

-I spend a lot of time on [math stackexchange](math.stackexchange.com), and I periodically see "simple" questions that totally shatter a misconception that I didn't know I even held.
+I spend a lot of time on [math stackexchange](https://math.stackexchange.com) (mse), and I periodically see "simple" questions that totally shatter a misconception that I didn't know I even held.

 My first time experiencing this was when I learned that normal subgroups